 Domestic violence suspect hospitalized after being shot by deputy

 Jan.
-10—PEDRO — The state is investigating after a Lawrence County deputy shot a suspect during a domestic violence call after the suspect threatened to kill a woman on Tuesday night.
+15—PEDRO — The state is investigating after a Lawrence County deputy shot a suspect during a domestic violence call after the suspect threatened to kill a woman on Tuesday night.

 Around 8:30 p.m., deputies from the Lawrence County Sheriff's Office went to a house at 9694 State Route 93 in Pedro after getting a call about a domestic violence situation.